 There are multiple ways you can get to know your audience and users, and some may require more footwork than others.
 However, the end result gives you limitless agility to find the right solutions for their needs:

 - Focus groups.
-Focus groups are a great way to give your team the chance to ask in-depth information, from online habits to what drives them to products or services like yours.
+Focus groups are a great way to give your team the chance to ask for in-depth information, from online habits to what drives them to products or services like yours.

 - Online surveys.
 If you already have an app or website that you’re trying to improve, consider implementing an online survey to get real feedback from current visitors to identify pros and cons of what you’re offering today.